nikku/talks/2025-no-refactoring-issues/index.md

 ---

-#### By doing it *continuously*, we *make it a habit*, a normal thing, inherent part of our developer tool belt.
+#### By doing it *continuously*, we *make it a habit*, a normal thing, an inherent part of our developer tool belt.
 We make it a path traveled.

 ---